ds82/bnetchecker/README.markdown

 Maven will fetch the required dependencies and build the JAR file.
 Afterwards you can run the tool like this:

-java -jar target/bnetchecker-0.0.1-SNAPSHOT.jar <BATTLE.NET-Account> <PASSWORD>
+java -jar target/bnetchecker-0.0.1-SNAPSHOT.jar ACCOUNT PASSWORD

 e.g.:

 java -jar target/bnetchecker-0.0.1-SNAPSHOT.jar you@me.com 12345

+You can check more than one account at once:

+java -jar target/bnetchecker-0.0.1-SNAPSHOT.jar ACCOUNT1 PASSWORD1 ACCOUNT2 PASSWORD2 ...